Information about your trip

 However, if any damages are caused as a result of our services, the pregnant passenger will have the right to claim compensation for said damages.

 If you travel in Spain, the child must have an ID card.

 If you travel to Morocco: The child must have a passport.
 Only in the case of the guided day trip to Tangier may the child travel with just an ID card, but this will have to be cleared with FRS first.

 For those minors who travel without their parents, the Spanish Police will issue a document where the parents authorise the said minor to travel without them.
 This document must be requested at the police station before the departure date.

-Registered guide dogs are the only animals authorised to travel in the passenger’s cabin.
-When on board, they must always wear a muzzle, short lead and collar, and they must stay beside their owner.
+Registered guide dogs are always authorised to travel in the passenger area.
+On board, they must have a muzzle, short leash, and collar, and remain with their owner.

 Passengers have the right to take their luggage on board free of charge, this being taken to mean clothing and personal belongings necessary for the use and comfort of passengers during their trip.
 No liability will be accepted for any passenger belongings which have not been entrusted to the Captain for their safekeeping.
 Goods resulting from illegal trade and/or dangerous items are not permitted on board.

 Minors travelling without being accompanied by an adult MAY NOT BOARD.

 Minors accompanied by an adult who is not a direct family member may only board if said adult has authorisation to accompany them, and said authorisation must contain matching personal details for both the minor and the accompanying adult.